astropy/astropy/docs/coordinates/spectralcoord.rst

 the center of the Milky Way, the Local Group, or even the Cosmic Microwave Background (CMB) dipole.

-We can transform out frequencies for the observations of T Tau to different velocity frames using the :meth:`~astropy.coordinates.SpectralCoord.with_observer_in_velocity_frame_of` method.
+We can transform our frequencies for the observations of T Tau to different velocity frames using the :meth:`~astropy.coordinates.SpectralCoord.with_observer_in_velocity_frame_of` method.
 This method can take any arbitrary 3-d position and velocity coordinate object